zzhiyuann/academic-kickstart/content/en/home/experience.md

   * Conduct evaluation experiments of the paper, including the baselines and the BikeNet we proposed.

-  * A paper "RedPacketBike: Deep Bike Demand Forecast and Crowd-Driven Station Rebalancing for Bike Sharing Systems" is on submission.
+  * A paper "RedPacketBike: Deep Bike Demand Forecast and Crowd-Driven Station Rebalancing for Bike Sharing Systems" is on submission to Ubicomp conference.

     """